Residue sums for superconformal indices: Convergent residue sums

-If one would take $|t|=|q|$ in the Macdonald index, which is natural when thinking about the Schur index specialization $t=q$, we see that the residue sum is not guaranteed to converge and the contribution from the origin is not guaranteed to vanish.
+If one would take $|t|=|q|$ in the Macdonald index, which is natural for the Schur index specialization $t=q$, we see that the residue sum is not guaranteed to converge and we cannot argue that the contribution from the origin vanishes.
 On the other hand, assuming that $|q|<|t|$, the residue sum will converge and the contribution from the origin will vanish.

 With the reduced measure we find the suppression factor